hadeedhussainmemon/Document-Tracking-System/README.md

 - If the login call receives a 400 (invalid credentials): confirm the admin user exists.
 The server will attempt to create an admin from `ADMIN_USERNAME`/`ADMIN_PASSWORD` env variables on startup.
 Check backend logs to confirm admin creation.
 - If account is locked, the server will respond with 403 and a message including lock expiration time.
 Reset `failedLoginAttempts` if necessary in the database or wait for lockUntil to expire.

+## Vercel Deployment - Peer dependency issue & workaround

+    - Short-term (quick fix): Add a `.npmrc` with `legacy-peer-deps=true` to the frontend project (or repo root).
+This will allow `npm` to install dependencies without failing on strict peer dependency conflicts.
+This repo contains such `.npmrc` files.
+    - Long-term (recommended): Update libraries and dev dependencies to versions compatible with React 19 (or pin `react` and `react-dom` to React 18 if libraries are not yet ready).
+Updating `@testing-library/react` or similar libraries may fix the conflicts.
+        - Long-term (recommended): Update libraries and dev dependencies to versions compatible with React 19 (e.g., testing-library, other libraries).
+The changes above attempt this by bumping `@testing-library/react` and `@testing-library/jest-dom` to versions that are expected to support React 19.
+    - Another CLI workaround for CI is to use `npm install --legacy-peer-deps` if you do not want to use `.npmrc`.

+Make sure to configure required Vercel environment variables: `MONGODB_URI`, `JWT_SECRET`, `ADMIN_USERNAME`, and `ADMIN_PASSWORD`.

 ## End-to-end & Unit Testing